rodrivas78/MSX/BASIC_10_Liners/Maze_Run_2020/readme.txt

 Emulation
 ---------
-The game should work well on almost any MSX emulator, but I would like recommend BlueMSX, openMSX or MSXPen/WebMSX.
+The game should work well on almost any MSX emulator, but I would like to recommend BlueMSX, openMSX or MSXPen/WebMSX.

 Load Instructions:
 1. Start BlueMSX .